Tata Hexa

-Tata Hexa is a Mid-size SUV manufactured by Indian passenger and commercial vehicles manufacturer Tata Motors between 2017 and 2020.
-A heavily reworked Tata Aria, the Hexa was originally unveiled in the 2016 Geneva Motor Show and was launched into the Indian markets in January 2017.
+The Tata Hexa is a mid-size crossover SUV manufactured by Indian passenger and commercial vehicle manufacturer Tata Motors between 2017 and 2020.
+A heavily reworked Tata Aria, the Hexa was originally unveiled at the 2016 Geneva International Motor Show and was launched into the Indian market in January 2017.

 The Hexa used Tata's Impact design language, also used in Tata Tiago, Tata Tigor, Tata Nexon and the Tata Harrier.
-The company used its three design studios in India, the UK and Italy for designing cars in this design framework.
+The company used its three design studios in India, the UK, and Italy for designing cars in this design framework.